repl1307/Pseudo-Console/README.md

 # Pseudo-Console
 An in-browser pseudo-console made with JavaScript.
+There is no real reason to use this over a browser's built-in DevTools.

 ## Usage
 Copy the `console.js` file and add it as file to your web project.
 Then in the head of the main `.html` file add: